Bela and Martha Karolyi speak for first time about gymnastics scandal

 "How I could see?"

-Over the last year, the Karolyis, now 75, have seen their remarkable legacy called into question because of the sex-abuse scandal unleashed by former Olympic doctor Larry Nassar.
+Over the last year, the Karolyis, now 75, have seen their remarkable legacy called into question because of the sex-abuse scandal unleashed by Nassar, the former Olympics doctor.

 Victims were molested at their Texas ranch.
 They have been named in lawsuits.
 USA Gymnastics cut ties with them.
 And some gymnasts have come forward to complain about training methods that created a generation of champions but took an emotional toll.